nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 ```

 When the user clicks on the `li`, we need to identify the corresponding to-do node in Firebase in order to update it.
 Unfortunately, with the way we originally rendered the `li`, there is no way to identify which to-do belongs to which node.
 Since each node is assigned a unique Firebase key, we can add this piece of data to each `li` when we render it.
-Let's revisit how we rendered each `li` and ammend it slightly:
+Let's revisit how we rendered each `li` and amend it slightly:

 ```js
 dbRef.on('value', (data) => {